TheTexta/obsidian-main/Economics/Total Benefit.md

+#microeconomics
-The highest value an individual would pay for a given experience or what a person expects to get in terms of personal enjoyment out of a situation.
+Total Benefit::The highest value an individual would pay for a given experience or what a person expects to get in terms of personal enjoyment out of a situation.
 This maximum price point is described as a persons [[willingness to pay]]